jemalbrins/docs/maps.rst

-Obviously, there's a lot going on here, so let's unpack it line by line. ``L.tileLayer()`` takes a URL template (more on that in a second) that tells Leaflet where to find the tileset, as well as some options, and returns a tile layer object; chaining ``.addTo(map)`` tells Leaflet to add the tile layer we just created to the ``map`` object.
+Obviously, there's a lot going on here, so let's unpack it line by line. ``L.tileLayer()`` takes a URL template (more on that in a second) that tells Leaflet where to find the tileset, as well as some options, and returns a tile layer object.
+Chaining ``.addTo(map)`` tells Leaflet to add the tile layer we just created to the ``map`` object.

 The URL template (``'http://{s}.tile.osm.org/{z}/{x}/{y}.png'``) should point to a specially-constructed directory containing the tileset.
-The details of creating that directory are outside the scope of this document, but the characters in brackets in the template string are filled in by Leaflet and refer to, respectively, the subdomain to use ({s}, allowing Leaflet to spread requests across multiple servers to reduce load and improve speed); the zoom level ({z}); and the geographic area to cover ({x} and {y} coordinates).
+The details of creating that directory are outside the scope of this document, but the characters in brackets in the template string are filled in by Leaflet.
+They refer to the subdomain to use ({s}, allowing Leaflet to spread requests across multiple servers to reduce load and improve speed), the zoom level ({z}) and the geographic area to cover ({x} and {y} coordinates).

 The attribution string contains the text that will be placed in the bottom-right corner of the map,